autarch/blog.urth.org/content/posts/2021-03-29-security-issues-in-perl-ip-address-distros.md

 _Edit on 2021-03-31 01:05(ish) UTC:_ Added Net-IPv4Addr (affected).

+_Edit on 2021-04-05 01:21(ish) UTC:_ Net-CIDR-Lite 0.22 contains a
+remediation.

 {{% notice warning %}}
 **TLDR: Some Perl modules for working with IP addresses and netmasks have bugs with potential security applications.** See below for more details on the bug and which modules are affected.

 * Net-Netmask: Vulnerable before the 2.00000 release.
 Upgrade now.
-* Net-CIDR-Lite: Affected and unmaintained.
+* Net-CIDR-Lite: Vulnerable before the 0.22 release.
+Upgrade now.
 * Net-IPAddress-Util: Affected.
 * Data-Validate-IP: Depends on exactly how it's used.
 See below for details.
 * Net-CIDR: Depends on exactly how it's used.
 See below for details.